Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-where $D$ denotes the Laplace-Beltrami operator on the surface.
-The analysis can be generalized to a surface with arbitrary number of nodes.
+\newl The analysis can be generalized to a surface with an arbitrary number of nodes.
 The result provides the relation between induced local coordinates on the glued surface and the local coordinates defined using the hyperbolic metric.
 We can then find a gluing-compatible choice of local coordinates.
-Before specifying this choice, it is important to describe 1PI and 1PR regions of the moduli space described in section \ref{sec:off-shell superstring}.
-The 1PI region inside the moduli space consists of surfaces which there is no closed geodesics on them with length less than or equal to $c_*$, the collar constant.
-The 1PR region inside the moduli space consists of surfaces which there is at least one closed geodesics on them with length less than $c_*$.
-The length of the collar constant $c_*$ is assumed be infinitesimal compared to any geodesic on the surface having finite length.
-We can now specify a gluing-compatible choice of local coordinates found by solving the curvature-correction equation to second-order in $c_*$.
+Before specifying this choice, it is important to describe the 1PI and 1PR regions of the moduli space.
+The 1PI region inside the moduli space consists of surfaces with no closed geodesics on them with lengths less than or equal to $c_*$, the collar constant \cite{Randol197910,Wolpert1987a}.
+The 1PR region inside the moduli space consists of surfaces with at least one closed geodesic on them with a length less than $c_*$.
+The length of the collar constant $c_*$ is assumed to be infinitesimal compared to any geodesic on the surface having a finite length.

+\newl We can now specify a gluing-compatible choice of local coordinates found by solving the curvature-correction equation to second-order in $c_*$.
 For this, let us introduce another infinitesimal parameter $\epsilon$.
 In order to define local coordinates in the 1PI region, we divide it into subregions.
 Let us denote the subregion in the 1PI region consists of surfaces with $m$ simple closed geodesics of length between $c_*$ and $(1+\epsilon)c_*$ by $\mathbf{R}_m$.
 For surfaces belong to the subregion $\mathbf{R}_0$, we choose the local coordinate around the $i^{th}$ puncture to be $e^{\frac{\pi^2}{c_*}}w_i$.
 In terms of $w_i$, the hyperbolic metric in the neighborhood of the puncture takes the following form